ZEA

 Plate three; Zea mays var. mexicana x pop corn mixtures

-Plate four: Zea mays var. mexicana x purple sweet corn
+Plate four: Zea mays var. mexicana x heirloom purple sweet corn

 Plate five: We’re going to need a smaller sheller.
-Not adapted to modern or quasi-primitive hand held corn technologies.
-(Is it a grain without a means to make it useful on a broader scale to humanity?)
+Not adapted to modern or even a quasi-primitive hand held corn technology.
+Is Zea a grain without a means to make it useful on a broader scale?

 • 30 day corn